thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 For what?
 So that the Tughlaq and this fascist regime can use us as pawn in their fascist political calculations?

-Can we even begin to put the cost of misery to everyone who has to go thru this?
+Can we even begin to put a number on the misery of everyone who has to suffer thru this?

 ## Conclusion